-T8D.5 The 20% climate change allowance is appropriate for the initial design of surface water drainage systems.
-The 40% allowance is required to ensure there is no additional mitigation required to protect people, property and infrastructure.
+T8D.5 The 40% climate change allowance is the industry accepted approach and hence is to be used at all stages of design.
+It is required to ensure there is no additional mitigation required to protect people, property and infrastructure.